joanaz/WTM/markdown/install-cloud.md

 This steps assumes you have already started a notebook server inside the running container as described in step 7 above.
 We will now run a command inside the running container to create an image, then download it using the IPython Notebook server's UI.

 **Step 8a)** Open a second SSH window into the running container We use the second window to run shell commands (say, to stylize images), and later, we will use the IPython Notebook server to download the images we create to your laptop (or Chromebook).
+This is what you need to do:
-See Step 5 above if you need a reminder on how to open a SSH window.
+- Do SSH logon to your GCE instance (see step 5 above on how to do that)
+- Then logon to your docker instance by typing: docker run -v ~/shared:/workshop/shared -it randomforests/wtm:v1 (note, omit the "-p 8888:8888" flag from step 5, since our notebook server uses that port map already)

 **Step 8b)** Use your web browser connected to the IPython Notebook server to open the ```shared``` directory.